Sydney: Suburban trains

 Central station is the busiest railway station in Australia, and the city's main public transport hub.

 Sydney has the largest public transport network in Australia, with 67% of residents having access to adequate public transport services.
 Sydney's rail network began with the construction of a rail line to present-day Granville in 1855.
 Afterwards, the network grew with European settlement in the 19th century.
+In the 1850s and 1860s, the rail network reached areas that are now outer suburbs of Sydney.
 The first electric trains were introduced in 1926, by which point electric trams were also running.
 By 1991, all lines within Sydney were electrified.
 The rail network, as well as all public transport within Sydney, is ticketed through Opal cards, reusable and contactless cards that are used to automatically calculate and collect transport fares.

 Established in 1906, Central station is the largest and busiest railway station in the state and is the main hub of the city's rail network.
 Sydney Trains is the suburban rail service.
 Its tracks form part of the New South Wales railway network.
 It serves 168 stations across the city and had an annual ridership of 302 million passenger journeys in 2023–24.
 Sydney's railway was first constructed in 1854 with progressive extension to the network to serve both freight and passengers.
 The main station is the Central railway station in the southern part of the CBD.
-In the 1850s and 1860s, the railway reached areas that are now outer suburbs of Sydney.